-Graham Ellard and Stephen Johnstone have collaborated since 1993, when they made Passagen, commissioned by Film and Video Umbrella and included in the group exhibition V-topia at Tramway, Glasgow.
-Interested in the relationships between pre-cinematic spectacle and digital technology, cinematic spectacle and abstract film their work exists at the intersections of architecture and cinema and is preoccupied with the conventions and effects by which space is represented and produced' in the projected image.
+Graham Ellard and Stephen Johnstone have collaborated since 1993, when they made 'Passagen', commissioned by Film and Video Umbrella and included in the group exhibition 'V-topia' at Tramway, Glasgow.
+Interested in the relationships between pre-cinematic spectacle and digital technology, cinematic spectacle and abstract film their work exists at the intersections of architecture and cinema and is preoccupied with the conventions and effects by which space is represented and 'produced' in the projected image.

-In the installations Geneva Express (1997), Wall of Death (1999), Head Corridor (2001) and Prisma (2003) this has been extended into the ways in which that image is perceived or experienced by a mobile spectator within an immersive or constructed architectural environment - the work complicating the experience of viewing and recasting the audience as both spectator and performer.
+In the installations 'Geneva Express' (1997), 'Wall of Death' (1999), 'Head Corridor' (2001) and 'Prisma' (2003) this has been extended into the ways in which that image is perceived or experienced by a mobile spectator within an immersive or constructed architectural environment - the work complicating the experience of viewing and recasting the audience as both spectator and performer.

-In 1997 the CD-ROM Passagen, based on the installation of the same name was published by its commissioners Film and Video Umbrella, with Ellipsis.
-In December 2001 Holding Pattern, a large-scale permanent lightwork for a public site in East London, received a special mention from Architectural Association of Irelands and in 2004/05 was included in OPEN: new designs for public space at The Van Alen Institute in New York, other artists and practices included were Diller+Scofidio, Zaha Hadid, Toyo Ito and Acconci Studio.
-OPEN has toured to The National Building Museum, Washington and the Chicago Architectural Foundation.
+In December 2001 'Holding Pattern', a large-scale permanent lightwork for a public site in East London, received a 'special mention' from Architectural Association of Ireland's and in 2004/05 was included in 'OPEN: new designs for public space' at The Van Alen Institute in New York, other artists and practices included were Diller+Scofidio, Zaha Hadid, Toyo Ito and Acconci Studio.
+'OPEN' has toured to The National Building Museum, Washington and the Chicago Architectural Foundation.